 Before you even think about falling in love with a particular fabric or colour, you need to grab a tape measure.
 This is, without a doubt, the most important step.
 A cover that doesn't fit properly is the fastest way to get a messy, unprofessional look, and taking just a few minutes now will save you a massive headache later.

 Don’t just measure the longest part and call it a day.
-A truly snug, tailored fit comes from really understanding the unique shape of your sofa.
+A snug, custom fit comes from understanding the unique shape of your sofa.
 Think of it like dressing a person—you wouldn't just measure their height.
 You’d account for their shoulders, arms, and depth.
 Your sofa has its own set of curves and angles that need the same attention to detail.

 The Essential Measurements Checklist